Services

 If pressure becomes concentrated in a small area, a ‘hard’ corn may develop.
 Sometimes the pressure of the corn or callus may produce inflammation, which can result in acute pain, swelling and redness.
 Sometimes ‘soft’ corns may form between the toes where the skin is moist from sweat or inadequate drying.
 These appear white and rubbery and are also caused by excessive friction.

-Your feet are supplied with blood to keep them healthy.
-They also have a multitude of nerves that act as an emergency warning system.
+Your feet have a multitude of nerves that act as an emergency warning system.
 For example, if you have a stone in your shoe, nerves will send a message to your brain to investigate.
 However, if your diabetes is poorly controlled for a long period of time, this may lead to nerve damage, or ‘peripheral neuropathy’, which impairs sensation to the feet, and/or reduced blood supply, also known as ‘poor circulation’.

-Podiatrists provide accurate and up to date information to determine your foot health classification.
+Podiatrists provide accurate information to determine your foot health classification.
 We will be able to highlight any risks that you may be predisposed to and in many cases, unaware of.
 Our Neurological and Vascular Assessments utilise Doppler ultrasound blood flow technology, as well as other diagnostic tests to determine the health of your lower limb blood flow and nerve supply.
-The information about your foot health and risk category is then shared with your Doctor for a multidisciplinary collaborative health care approach.
-Your Podiatrist will also recommend management strategies to help you to minimise the risk of lower limb diabetic complications
+Your Podiatrist will also recommend management strategies to help you to minimise the risk of lower limb diabetic complications.

 Pain that occurs right after an injury or early in an illness may play a protective role, often warning us about the damage we have suffered.

 The greatest incidence of heel pain is seen in middle-aged men and women.
-It is also seen in those who take part in regular sporting activities and those significantly overweight and on their feet a lot.
+It is also seen in those who take part in regular sporting activities and those that are on their feet a lot.

 While heel pain has many causes, it is usually the result of faulty biomechanics (abnormalities in the way we walk).
 This can place too much stress on the heel bone and the soft tissues attached to it.
-The stress may also result from injury, or a bruise incurred while walking, running or jumping on hard surfaces; wearing poorly constructed footwear; or being significantly overweight.
+The stress may also result from injury, or a bruise incurred while walking, running or jumping on hard surfaces, wearing poorly constructed footwear or from being significantly overweight.